 The Digital Forensics Research Conference Europe (DFRWS EU 2025) will be held Tuesday, April 1 through Friday, April 4, as a hybrid event in Brno, Czech Republic.
 The event is organized in cooperation with the Faculty of Information Technology, part of the Brno University of Technology that celebrates 125 years since its foundation in 1899.
 This year, we are organising the inaugural Digital Forensic Doctoral Symposium, which will be held on 1st April 2025.
-Furthermore, the Women in Forensic Computing Workshop (WIFC) is co-locating with DFRWS and will be held on Monday 31th March 2025.
-A separate WIFC registration is required.
+Furthermore, the Women in Forensic Computing Workshop (WinFC) is co-locating with DFRWS and will be held on Monday 31th March 2025.
+A separate WinFC registration is required.

 Conference Location: